haikuowuya/AndroidElementals/README.md

 [Android ViewBadger](https://github.com/jgilfelt/android-viewbadger) | A simple way to "badge" any given Android view at runtime without having to cater for it in layout
 [Quilt View Library](https://github.com/jacobmoncur/QuiltViewLibrary) | QuiltView displays views of different sizes in a scrollable grid
 [FreeFlow](https://github.com/Comcast/FreeFlow) | A layout engine for Android that decouples layouts from the View containers that manage scrolling and view recycling.
 FreeFlow makes it really easy to create custom layouts and beautiful transition animations as data and layouts change
+[Draggable Panel](https://github.com/pedrovgs/DraggablePanel) | Android library used to create an awesome Android UI based on a draggable element similar to the last YouTube graphic component

 #### <a name="animationui">Animation